theoddora/Go-Interpreter/README.md

 The first transformation, from source code to tokens, is called “lexical analysis”, or “lexing” for short.
 It’s done by a lexer (tokenizer or scanner). **Tokens** themselves are small, easily categorizable data structures that are then fed to the parser, which does the second transformation and turns the tokens into an “Abstract Syntax Tree”.

+**REPL** stands for “Read Eval Print Loop”.
+Sometimes the REPL is called “console”, sometimes “interactive mode”.
+The concept is the same: the REPL reads input, sends it to the interpreter for evaluation, prints the result/output of the interpreter and starts again.